noorannooran/exams/Security/review.md

   - DNS poisoning
 	- substitute DNS address (**IP address**), auto redirected to another devlice
 - Attacks on access rights
+  - privilges to access hardware and software
+  - **privilege escalation**
+	- exploit a vulnerability to gain access to resources
+  - **transitive access**
+	- System 1 can access System 2, System 2 can access System 3, System 1 can access System 3

 ## Host, Application and Data Security